bukka/php-crypto/docs/cipher.md

 _**Description**_: Finalizes a decription

-This method decrypts the outstanding incomplete block if there is any such block in cipher context.
+This method decrypts an outstanding incomplete block if there is any such block in cipher context.
 It also closes the context so the update cannot be called again unless the object is again initialized.
 In addition it finishes the authentication for GCM mode.